vijaynbec/VijayN_CloudPractical/01.Static Website/README.md

            o	Verify that the CloudFront domain name correctly serves the website content stored in S3.

-*Create new SSL certificate using ACM*
+*4. Create new SSL certificate using ACM*

            o	Request a public SSL certificate for your domain through ACM.

            o	Validate the certificate by creating DNS records (CNAME) in Route 53.

-*Configure Alternate Domain Names*
+*5. Configure Alternate Domain Names*

             o	Add alternate domain names (CNAMEs) for accessing the CloudFront distribution.

             o	Update Route 53 DNS records to accommodate these alternate names.

-*Automate Deployment with CodePipeline*
+*6. Automate Deployment with CodePipeline*
             o	Set up a custom pipeline, integrating GitHub as the source repository.

             o	Skip the build and staging steps; directly deploy the content to the target S3 bucket.